Each of our patients has the right, to the extent permitted by law, to:

-• Reasonable access to available, medically indicated care, treatment and service within the hospital’s capability and capacity, regardless of race, religion, beliefs, cultural values, gender, age or financial status.
+• Reasonable access to available, medically indicated care, treatment and service within the hospital’s capability and capacity, regardless of race, religion, sex, gender identity, sexual orientation, disability, beliefs, cultural values, gender, age or financial status.

 • Care that is considerate and respectful of personal values and beliefs.

 • Be informed about and participate in decisions regarding care.